2026 Notary Study Guide

 No signup required • No ads • Start immediately

-How to Pass the North Carolina Notary Exam
+How to Pass the North Carolina Notary Public Exam (G.S.
+10B)

 The North Carolina Notary Public exam consists of 100 multiple-choice questions and requires a score of 80% or higher (80 correct) to pass.
 To succeed, you must first complete the required 6-hour state-approved notary education course.
 Study G.S.
 Chapter 10B closely — it governs all North Carolina notarial acts.
 Focus on proper execution of acknowledgments, jurats, and verifications, acceptable identification of signers, journal requirements, electronic notarization rules, and penalties for misconduct.
 Practicing with NC-specific questions is the most effective way to prepare.